 The Giants grabbed nationwide attention at the All-Star Game at Kansas City as their representatives dominated.
 The winning pitcher was Cain, who started and threw two shutout innings.
 The MVP was Cabrera, who singled and homered.
 Sandoval capped a five-run first-inning rally with a bases-loaded triple off the losing pitcher—Detroit ace Justin Verlander.
 The San Francisco-powered 8-0 rout blessed the NL with home field advantage for the upcoming World Series.

 If the Giants were looking for sympathy, they weren’t going to get it from the Dodgers.
 Baseball’s new free-spending kids on the block, having already acquired veteran stars Hanley Ramirez and Shane Victorino, didn’t stop even after the trading deadline had passed—crafting a nine-player deal with the dysfunctional Boston Red Sox to claim, via the waiver process, A-list talent in first baseman Adrian Gonzalez, pitcher Josh Beckett and outfielder Carl Crawford.
+(Crawford, shelved with injuries, would not play for the Dodgers in 2012.)
 The Giants countered as only they knew how, making modest movements by bringing in 36-year-old infielder Marco Scutaro from Colorado and gangly, free-swinging outfielder Hunter Pence from Philadelphia—moves that merited little more than filler in the sports pages, buried deep under the bold headlines monopolized by the Dodgers and their sensational player grabs.
 All told, the scales of fate appeared to show Dodger dollars ready to outweigh the Giants’ stretch-run chances in the NL West.

 The anticipated seismic shift failed to materialize.
 The beefed-up Dodgers played .500 baseball the rest of the way while the Giants, rather than shrink under the challenge, thrived as everything began to click.
 Sandoval rediscovered his power stroke.
 Scutaro, the new Giant, hit a clutch-driven .362 down the stretch.
 Sergio Romo, normally cast as the set-up man for the injured Brian Wilson, emerged from the team’s closer-by-committee program and earned ninth-inning duties armed with the game’s best slider.
 Veteran starting pitcher Barry Zito, all but hung in effigy at AT&T Park with one disappointing season after another under a fat contract, went 7-0 over his last 11 starts to finish with a respectable 15-8 mark.
 And Buster Posey, after a solid first half, showed there would be no post-traumatic performance syndrome from his repaired ankle by hitting .370 or better over each of the season’s final three months—finishing the year with a league-best .336 average, 24 home runs and 103 runs batted in to secure NL MVP honors.
 The Giants turned the NL West race into a laugher, finishing eight games ahead of the second-place Dodgers—a testament not just to the players but to veteran Giants manager Bruce Bochy, whose deft, down-to-earth handling of the team’s year-long myriad of challenges strengthened his standing as one of the game’s most revered skippers.

 San Francisco split the first two games at home but lost Games Three and Four at St. Louis—once more leaving the Giants backed against the wall and in need of three straight victories to advance.
-The first hurdle was cleared from an unlikely source: Barry Zito, the $20 million-a-year underachiever who, two years earlier, was so awful that the Giants kept him entirely off the postseason roster.
-But in Game Five, Zito made Giants fans everywhere forget about his miserable San Francisco past by tossing 7.2 shutout innings in a 5-0 win over the Cardinals, sending the series back to AT&T Park—where the Giants romped over the final two games by a aggregate 15-1 count behind strong starts from Matt Cain and one-time vagabond Ryan Vogelsong.
+The first hurdle was cleared with help from an unlikely source: Barry Zito, the $20 million-a-year underachiever who, two years earlier, was so awful that the Giants kept him entirely off the postseason roster.
+But that was then; now, in Game Five, Zito made Giants fans everywhere forget about his miserable San Francisco past by tossing 7.2 shutout innings in a 5-0 win over the Cardinals, sending the series back to AT&T Park—where the Giants romped over the final two games by an aggregate 15-1 count behind strong starts from Matt Cain and one-time vagabond Ryan Vogelsong.

 Tanned, rested and ready for the Giants in the World Series would be the Detroit Tigers, a team that, by comparison, had breezed through the American League playoffs—but had to fight like hell to get there.